galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ```
 ## Create WebLogic Domain

-We will use sample script in weblogic operator repository.
+We will use the sample scripts in the Weblogic Operator repository to setup the domain.

 1. Create domain credentials.
 We will use
    `create-weblogic-credentials.sh` in